What are trade debtors?

 Manage your invoices

-Creating a customised invoice with Bokio’s free invoice software is simple.
+Creating a customised invoice with Bokio’s invoice software is simple.
 You can save customers, items, your company information and branding so you don’t need to spend time filling in the details.
 You can also set the terms of when you expect your invoice to be paid.

 Once your invoice is finished, you can record it in your accounting.
 So, it will show the trade debtors section of your General ledger until the invoice has been marked as paid.